ferrolho/feup-sdis/distributed-backup-service/docs/protocol.md

 Meanwhile, the peer who sent the **REMOVED** message does the following:
 ```
-for a random interval uniformly distributed between 0 and 400 ms {
-	listen PUTCHUNKs
+listen PUTCHUNKs for 500ms;
-}

 if (no PUTCHUNK was listened) {
 	ask for the chunk to be deleted

-	for a random interval uniformly distributed between 0 and 500 ms {
-		listen for CHUNKs
+	listen for CHUNKs for 500ms;
-	}

 	if (no CHUNK is listened)
-		none of the peers has the chunk
+		none of the peers has the chunk.
 }

 if (at least one PUTCHUNK was listened **OR** none of the peers has the chunk) {